mirexan/S1.5-Java-Utils/README.md

 ## 🛠️ **Install**

 1. Clone this repo: **>  [git clone](https://github.com/mirexan/S1.2-Exceptions.git)**
-2. Acces to the directories in: S1.3-Java-Collections
+2. Access to the directories in: S1.3-Java-Collections
+3. Follow th execution instructions of each level that figures in the description section.